Runnable/docker-image-builder/README.md

 ## File Versions

 This now supports specifying S3 file versions for specific keys.
-See the `example.js` for how it is used, but here is the gist: in the `context` element of a `project`, include a key `versions` which is a map of `key`: `VersionId` and is used to retrieve specific versions of an object out of S3.
+See the `example.js` for how it is used, but here is the gist: in the `context`, include a key `versions` which is a map of `Key`: `VersionId` and is used to retrieve specific versions of an object out of S3.

 ## Tests